 - Security: Regular military patrols, toll stations at key points

-The maritime route along the Silver Coast, connecting fishing villages, Port Haven, and foreign ports beyond the Azure Sea.
+The maritime route along the Silver-Coast, connecting fishing villages, Port-Haven, and foreign ports beyond the Azure-Sea.

 - Primary cargo: Fish, salt, timber, manufactured goods